 Female reproductive system

-A pelvic exam usually lasts only a few minutes.
-Your doctor checks your vulva, vagina, cervix, ovaries, uterus, rectum and pelvis for any abnormalities.
-A Pap test, which screens for cervical cancer, is often performed during a pelvic exam.
+A pelvic exam often lasts only a few minutes.
+Your doctor or other care provider checks your vulva, vagina, cervix, ovaries, uterus, rectum and pelvis for any unusual changes.
+A Pap test, which screens for cervical cancer, is often done during a pelvic exam.

 Products & Services